American Thermostat Company

-The EPA added the American Thermostat Company site located in South Cairo, Greene County, New York to the Superfund National Priority List in June 1986 because hazardous chemicals were found in the soil and ground water.
-The facility on the 8-acre property was used to manufacture thermostats for small appliances.
-In 1981, the New York State Department of Environmental Conservation discovered that American Thermostat employees were improperly disposing of chemicals at the site.
+The eight-acre American Thermostat Company property, located in South Cairo, Greene County, New York, was used to manufacture thermostats for small appliances.
+In 1981, the New York State Department of Environmental Conservation discovered that American Thermostat employees were improperly disposing of chemicals at the facility.
 Workers had been pouring waste organic solvents down drains attached to an abandoned septic system for a number of years and they had been dumping solvents and sludges onto the parking lot.
-State health personnel tested drinking water wells in the vicinity of the site and found them to be contaminated with volatile organic compounds (VOCs), including trichloroethylene (TCE) and tetrachloroethylene (PCE).
+State health personnel tested drinking water wells in the vicinity of the facility and found them to be contaminated with volatile organic compounds (VOCs), including trichloroethylene and tetrachloroethylene.

 Under state orders, the owners agreed to clean up the property and its surroundings; provide, monitor, and maintain carbon filtration systems for the affected private wells; and supply bottled water for consumption by the affected residents.
 However, when the company went out of business in 1985, it stopped providing bottled water and abandoned the maintenance of carbon filtration systems at the affected homes.
 The State requested that the EPA sample other private wells near the site, provide bottled water and carbon filtration systems where necessary and take over the maintenance of the water treatment systems at the originally affected homes.
 In addition to undertaking the work requested by the State, the EPA also installed three air stripping systems at the facility.
 Air stripping involves pumping contaminated ground water into a pressurized vessel and then forcing a high pressure stream of air through the ground water, causing the pollutants to evaporate.

 The EPA added the site to the Superfund National Priority List in June 1986.